jairomer/mosquitto-docker-deployment/README.md

 The password will be hashed during image build using `mosquitto_passwd` so that there will not be on clear text on the container.
 However, you are still required to manage and generate strong passwords for your clients.

-Undertand that while your users need to be authenticated, **TLS will not enabled on this container, the credentials will be sent over the network in clear text.**
+Understand that while your users need to be authenticated, **TLS will not enabled on this container, the credentials will be sent over the network in clear text.**

 Be sure to enable TLS and manage the required certificates if your threat model requires it.